 The Proteomics Shared Resource fosters high-impact cancer research by providing SCI members with access to cutting-edge, user-friendly mass spectrometry-based resources.
-The broad range of offerings include support for SCI members’ studies of protein presence, structure and/or function; small molecule drug discovery; examining metabolic pathways; and biologics characterization.
+The broad range of offerings include support for SCI members’ studies of protein expression, stability, structure and/or function; small molecule drug discovery; examining metabolic pathways; and biologics characterization.
 In addition to providing facilities and services, the Resource offers multiple avenues for customized, hands-on user training, instructing on topics from sample preparation to methods development for bespoke new applications designed to meet the rapidly evolving needs of cancer researchers.

 The resource offers the following services to SCI members:

 - Spatial analysis of molecules (chemical imaging) in tissues, arrays, etc.

 - Biomarker verification, targeted metabolite studies, and panels

 - Drug discovery support, biologics characterization